Affiliate links on Android Authority may earn us a commission. Learn more.

 How to unlock a Samsung phone without password

 A little over one in four cell phones in the world today are made by Samsung.
-If you have a Samsung phone and look at, for instance, a Pixel, you’ll notice that Samsung puts its own spin on some aspects of Android.
+If you have a Samsung phone, you’ll notice that Samsung puts its own spin on some aspects of Android, compared to the stock experience on a Pixel.
 This sometimes results in redundant apps, and settings menus being a little different.
-One of these redundancies is while Google has Find My device, Samsung has Find My Mobile.
+One of these redundancies is while Google has Find My device, Samsung has SmartThings Find.

 When you go to the site, you will have to log into your Samsung account.
 Once you do, you’ll be shown a map and a list on the left-hand side with all of your Samsung devices that are currently switched on, connected to Wi-Fi or cellular, and have Remote Unlock activated.
 Select the locked device, and you will see your options in a window in the upper right.
 One of those options is Unlock.
 Click on it and confirm when asked.
 In a few seconds, your phone is unlocked and ready to use.
 Like Android Smart Lock, Remote Unlock must be set up in advance to be effective.
 So why not go set it up right now, fellow Samsung users?